dotnet/docs-aspire/docs/database/postgresql-entity-framework-component.md

 # .NET Aspire PostgreSQL Entity Framework Core component

 In this article, you learn how to use the .NET Aspire PostgreSQL Entity Framework Core component.
-The `Aspire.Npgsql.EntityFrameworkCore.PostgreSQL` library is used to register a <xref:Microsoft.EntityFrameworkCore.DbContext> as a singleton in the DI container for connecting to Azure Cosmos DB.
+The `Aspire.Npgsql.EntityFrameworkCore.PostgreSQL` library is used to register a <xref:Microsoft.EntityFrameworkCore.DbContext> service for connecting to a PostgreSQL database.
 It also enables corresponding health checks, logging and telemetry.

 PostgreSQL is a powerful, open source, object-relational database system.
 The .NET Aspire PostgreSQL Entity Framework component streamlines essential database context and connection configurations for you by handling the following concerns: